RidwanSharkar/Avernus/README.md

 ---

-## 🎨 Custom Model Creation & Visual Effects
+## Custom Model Creation and Visual Effects

 **No external 3D models/assets used** - All models built from scratch using Three.js primitives and mathematical shapes, maintaining a consistent 'bone' theme throughout.